How will income, savings and property affect my Universal Credit?

 What if I have savings or capital?

-Capital means how much your assets, shares or investments are worth – the Department for Work and Pensions (DWP) will not count your home and business as assets.
+Capital means how much your assets, shares or investments are worth – the Social Security Agency (SSA) will not count your home and business as assets.

 Savings means money you have in your bank, building society or post office accounts, cash and ISAs.

 How much your capital and savings are worth may affect the amount of Universal Credit (UC) you get.

 How much your capital and savings are worth may affect the amount of Universal Credit (UC) you get:

 - If you have capital and savings below £6,000, your UC will not usually be affected,